Khedbrahma railway station

 Khedbrahma railway station is a railway station Sabarkantha district, Gujarat, India.
 Its code is KDBM.
 It serves Khedbrahma city.
 The station consists of a platform.
 The old station was part of the Ahmedabad–Himmatnagar metre-gauge railway line which was opened in 1911.
 It was rebuilt in 2025 after a completion of the conversion to the broad-gauge line.

 History

 The Ahmedabad–Himmatnagar metre-gauge railway line was opened in 1897 by Ahmedabad–Parantij Railway Co. in three phases: Ahmedabad–Talod, Talod–Prantij, and Prantij–Himatnagar; all in the same year.
 Later it was extended from Himmatnagar to Khedbramha in 1911.
 This gave a total length of 88.70 mi from Ahmedabad to Khedbrahma.
 It was a terminal station.

 On 1 January 2017, the rail service is suspended for gauge conversion.
 In June 2022, ₹482 crore were allocated for the project.
 The project was inaugurated on 18 June 2022 by Prime Minister Narendra Modi and was completed by August 2025.

-The new railway station in under construction which is likely to be completed in September 2025.
+The new railway station was completed in September 2025.
+The train service was resumed on 31 March 2026.

 In July 2025, the Indian Railways allocated ₹1.15 crore for a location survey and detailed project report (DPR) for the Khedbrahma–Hadad–Ambaji line connecting Taranga Hill–Ambaji–Abu Road line.